statichunt/statichunt/content/_index.md

   title_start: Jamstack
   title_loop: ["Themes", "Tools", "Examples"]
   title_end: Library
-  description: Statichunt is an open-source directory that enlists hundreds of themes, starters, and tools <br/> for static site generators submitted by the community.
+  description: Statichunt is the largest directory of **4450+** themes, starters, UI kits, and tools for Static Site Generators.
+Find the perfect starting point for your next project and save hours.
 ---